couchbaselabs/couchbase-net-beersample/README.md

 NOTE: This is an older example that has been updated to work with Couchbase Server 5.0+.
 However a more complete example that demonstrates additional Couchbase Server features is the [Travel Sample](https://github.com/couchbaselabs/try-cb-dotnet).

-## NOTE: Not supported under Couchbase Enterprise Support Subscriptions! ##
+*NOTE:* This is not an officially supported Couchbase project.

 ## Authentication